 and all information must be on file with the College prior to registration:

-- High school transcript with evidence of graduation on file with the College
+- High school transcript or equivalent with evidence of graduation on file with the College

-If you want to be considered for admission to the clinical component of the Nursing Program, you must present credentials in accordance with the following requirements:
+If you wish to be considered for admission to the clinical component of the Nursing Program, you must present credentials in accordance with the following requirements: